-This guide covers *.NET 6 and updates related to the same technology "wave" (that is, Azure and other third-party technologies) coinciding in time with the .NET 6 release.
+This guide covers .NET 7 and updates related to the same technology "wave" (that is, Azure and other third-party technologies) coinciding in time with the .NET 7 release.
 This book covers migration of apps that are currently running on .NET Framework 4.x.
-Migrating from .NET Framework 4.x to .NET 6 is similar to migrating to .NET 6, which is discussed as a potential intermediate step later in the book.
-For more information, see choosing the right .NET Core version.

 Who should use this guide

-This guide's audience is developers, development leads, and architects who are interested in migrating their existing apps written for ASP.NET MVC and Web API (.NET Framework 4.x) to .NET Core.
+This guide's audience is developers, development leads, and architects who are interested in migrating their existing apps written for ASP.NET MVC and Web API (.NET Framework 4.x) to the latest .NET version.
 ASP.NET Web Forms developers will benefit from this guide but should also read the Blazor for ASP.NET Web Forms Developers e-book.

-A secondary audience is technical decision-makers planning when to move their apps to .NET Core.
+A secondary audience is technical decision-makers planning when to move their apps to .NET 7.

 How you can use this guide